pmanko/WHO-SMART-Guidelines/Terminology-Management-with-OCL/DAK-Authoring-Guide.md

 ### Questions and Discussions

 * Data type: Need to figure out how DAK values map to OCL values
+* Concept Class - currently using this as "Data Element" vs. "Input Option".
+How does WHO actually want to use this?
+Example - CIEL uses diagnoses, tests, question/answers, concept sets, etc.
 * Name type: What is the OpenMRS requirement for this value?
 How are synonyms represented?
 * Where should we be managing potential values for fields like "Optionality"?
 Should we make OCL value sets?
 * Are any of these Extra Attributes required?
 What requirements or guidance are there?
 Or is it open ended for now?